 Secure SSH Server on a Linux system can be a simple task or a pain in the ass.
-Today I will show you how to secure an SSH server, the focus here isn’t explain what is the SSH protocol but how it can be configured securely.
+Today I will share some configurations to help secure an SSH server, the focus here isn’t explain what is the SSH protocol but how it can be configured more securely.

 Today I will try how to secure ssh server

 SSH server can be installed by downloading the package or using the package manager from your system, installing SSH isn’t the scope of this tutorial.
 But I can recommend you a few things to help you choose what is the best solution for you.

 Using the package manager can be a fast way to install the service but do you trust the company who maintain the service?
 If you are using a Red Hat system with the official repos maybe you can feel more comfortable besides that you can’t guarantee the package wasn’t changed before.

 The other option is compiling directly from source and verify the release hash to guaranty isn’t tampered by anyone.

 After our service is installed

 Verify SSH Version

 In order to verify the server version run the command as root:

 The SSHD Service can be configured on a specific file, this file have all server settings used to configure and secure our box.
 There are other files used by the service but I will describe them latter.